 We manage our enterprise risk using an integrated Risk Management Framework that includes board-level oversight, administration by a group of cross-functional management committees, and day-to-day implementation by a dedicated risk management team led by the Chief Risk Officer.
-The Risk Committee of our Board of Directors has responsibility for the oversight of our risk management program, and three other board committees have other oversight roles with respect to risk management.
-Several management committees and subcommittees have important roles and responsibilities in administering our risk management program, including the ERMC, the Management Committee (the "MC") and the Asset and Liability Management Committee (the "ALCO").
+The Risk Committee of our Board of Directors has responsibility for the oversight of our risk management program.
+Several management committees and subcommittees have important roles and responsibilities in administering our risk management program, including the ERMC, the Management Committee (the "MC"), the Asset and Liability Committee (the "ALCO"), and the Capital Management Committee (the "CMC").
 This committee-focused governance structure provides a forum through which risk expertise is applied cross-functionally to all major decisions, including development of processes, policies and controls used by the Chief Risk Officer and risk management team to execute our risk management philosophy.